tmpbased/CnstSynReqtificator/README.md

 Solution: exit Synthesis -> remove Patches for the Indifferent.esp -> start Synthesis.

-Basically, Synthesis uses the esp to build Load Order (or Link Cache?), so Reqtificator can't overwrite it.
+Basically, Synthesis uses the esp to build a Load Order (or Link Cache?), so Reqtificator can't overwrite it.
 I didn't investigate much in terms of what could be done.

 Issue: _Editing Reqtificator settings_